Macartney-Christopher/5-Axis-Camera-Position-Control/README.md

 ### 3. [Software Design](Software.md)

 ## Setup
+1. Download the code to use the gaming controller here
+2. Create .txt file with the correct port
+3. Ensure all cables are connected
+4. Rebuild and compile
+5. Operate using these commands

+## Installation & Build
 1. Install Arduino IDE
 2. Install a C++ compiler
 3. Download & 3D Print the parts